graphql-perl/GraphQL-Plugin-Convert-MojoPubSub/README.md

     [GraphQL::Type::InputObject](https://metacpan.org/pod/GraphQL::Type::InputObject) and [GraphQL::Type::Object](https://metacpan.org/pod/GraphQL::Type::Object) which are
     the input and output of the mutation and subscription respectively.

-- an object compatible with [Mojo::Redis::PubSub](https://metacpan.org/pod/Mojo::Redis::PubSub).
+- an object compatible with [Mojo::Redis](https://metacpan.org/pod/Mojo::Redis), with a `pubsub` attribute.

 Note the output type will have a `dateTime` field added to it with type non-null `DateTime`.
 Both input and output types will have a non-null